Margaret Macdonald Mackintosh: Popular work

-Mackintosh's most popular works include the gesso panels The May Queen, which was made to partner Charles Rennie Mackintosh's panel The Wassail for Miss Cranston's Ingram Street Tearooms, and Oh ye, all ye that walk in Willowwood, which formed part of the decorative scheme for the Room de Luxe in the Willow Tearooms.
-All three of these are now on display in the Kelvingrove Museum in Glasgow.
-The 2017-18 restoration of The Willow Tearooms building has seen a recreation of "Oh ye, all ye that walk in Willowwood" installed in the original location within the Room de Luxe.
+Her gesso panels are now on display in the Kelvingrove Museum in Glasgow.
+The 2017–18 restoration of The Willow Tearooms building has seen a recreation of "Oh ye, all ye that walk in Willowwood" installed in the original location within the Room de Luxe.

-Her grandest work is the Seven Princesses, three wall-sized gesso panels showing a scene from a play by the same name, by Maurice Maeterlinck.
+Mackintosh's Seven Princesses is considered to be her masterpiece.
+It consists of three wall-sized gesso panels showing a scene from Maurice Maeterlinck's play of the same name.
 This work was extremely popular in Vienna and its surrounding art scene.
-When the Waerndorfer villa was sold in 1916, it disappeared from public view for a long time.
-In 1990, it was rediscovered in a crate in the basement of the Museum of Applied Arts in Vienna, and is now on permanent display in the MAK.
+When the Waerndorfer villa was sold in 1916, the panels disappeared from public view.
+In 1990, the panels were rediscovered in Vienna's Museum of Applied Arts, in a hidden room in the basement.
+They were in separate crates and had apparently been placed there for safekeeping during WWI.
+The gesso panels are now on permanent display in the Museum.